Elfarsy/Data-Analysis-Projects/README.md

 🗂️ Project Files
 The repository includes:

-The Power BI Dashboard file (.pbix).
+The Power BI Dashboard file https://github.com/Elfarsy/Data-Analysis-Projects/blob/main/Cocacola%20Dashboard.pbix (.pbix).
-A sample dataset (if required).
 A detailed walkthrough of the DAX formulas and Power Query transformations used.

 📨 Get In Touch
 If you're interested in exploring this project or want to try it out with the dataset, feel free to contact me!